conels08/CTO-playground/README.md

 ### First Time Setup

-1. Navigate to `/onboarding` to set up your quit profile
+1. Sign in at `/auth/signin` using the dev credentials in `.env.local`
-2. Fill in your quit date, smoking history, and goals
+2. Navigate to `/onboarding` to set up your quit profile
 3. Start tracking your progress on the dashboard!
 4. Make daily check-ins to track your cravings and mood